BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/04_1_Sending_Coins_The_Easy_Way.md

 ```
 You can see not only the amount transferred (`0.001` BTC) but also a transaction fee (`0.00001410` BTC).

-If you look at `bitcoin-cli listunspent`, you will see that one of the transactions where you received money (probably from a faucet) is entirely gone, and that it's replaced by a new transaction that's dated to the same time as the money you sent out:
+If you look at `bitcoin-cli listunspent`, you will see that one of the transactions where you received money (probably from a faucet) is entirely gone.
+Don't panic!
+After your `sendtoaddress`  has been confirmed, it will be replaced by a new transaction that's dated to the same time as the money you sent out:
 ```
   {
     "txid": "cb48282e86c846b8357374d74e9ea24deeaeb48cf447634a8b951c98cfc559c5",